FoxComm/code-challenges/react-vending-machine/README.md

 # Introduction

-Welcome to your Github coding test!
+Welcome to your Github coding challenge!

 Thank you for the time you've spent with us during the interview process.
 This is the last step of our process and it is designed to be relatively quick.
 We appreciate both your time and patience!